SmingHub/Sming/docs/source/index.rst

 -  Linux/Windows features

-  -  Sming has a :doc:`host emulator <arch/host/host-emulator>` that allows libraries and sample applications to be compiled on a Linux/Windows host system and be tested before uploading them to an actual microcontroller.
+  -  Sming has a :doc:`host emulator <arch/host/index>` that allows libraries and sample applications to be compiled on a Linux/Windows host system and be tested before uploading them to an actual microcontroller.

 .. toctree::
    :caption: Contents:
    :hidden:

-   getting-started
+   getting-started/index
    features
    framework/index
    samples